 You’re going to start seeing cat hair everywhere.
 All cats need grooming to some extent, so invest in reliable grooming tools because you’ll find yourself using them on your kitty every week.

-If you bring home a kitten, this is especially important since 2-12 weeks of age is considered the prime socialization period.
+If you bring home a kitten, this is especially important since two to 12 weeks of age is considered the prime socialization period.

 Litter boxes are convenient, but they can get messy if you don’t clean them out.
 A simple daily spot cleaning will do the trick and many litter formulas make it easy to scoop and flush any waste down the toilet.

-Your cat will love you for give him a nice clean place he relieve himself and you’ll appreciate not having to smell the clutter he leaves behind.
+Your cat will love you for giving him a nice clean place he can relieve himself and you’ll appreciate not having to smell the clutter he leaves behind.

 Your furniture, drapery, and carpet will thank you for it.
 Cats need an outlet for their scratching urges, so it’s smart to provide a scratching post.
 It’s also a great way for cats to exercise and get their daily stretches in.